 There are many resources out there and we hope you use what you find valuable.
 But we will create guides where we see there are no answers better than our own.
 So check out our Wild Plein blog on occasion and feel free to shoot us any questions you may have trouble finding an answer for.

-Do you live near Big Bear Lake?
-Will you be traveling the Oregon Coast?
+Do you live near Corpus Christi?
+Will you be traveling to Coastal Bend Texas?
 Or will you be visiting close by in the near future?

-Check out our AirBNB experience here at the lake.
-Or in Oregon's Central Coast.
+Check out our AirBNB experience here at the coast in Rockport, TX.